clarkfitzg/clarkfitzg.github.io/_posts/2018-02-27-representing-semantics-for-data-analysis-code.md

 ## Summary

-The main use case I am considering for this is starting with naive code such as the following:
+Consider this use case.
+Start with naive code such as the following:

 ```
 subset(flights, month == 1 & day == 1)
 ```
 The system converts it to the query specification based on static analysis.
 Then the system uses the data specification to "compile" the query specification into some reasonably efficient code to execute.
+This saves the user from having to tailor their code to a particular system or interface, because all the necessary semantics are right there in the code.
 I haven't mentioned how to store the query results, but this may well resemble the data specification.

 I haven't thought too much about how the specification should look, but I did want to throw something out there to start a conversation.
 This sort of